suffolklibraries/lgc/content/collections/events/first-light-21-02.md

     content:
       -
         type: text
-        text: 'Sewing machines can be provided unless you would like to bring your own. ​' -
+        text: 'We’ll be making octopus, jelly fish hats, and fishy masks to wear in the parade.'
+  -
     type: paragraph
     attrs: